Frequently Asked Questions

 A. Please either bring your own lunch or bring money to purchase lunch (~$10).

 Q. How many applications do you get a year?/How competitive is this?

 A. The program is competitive.
-We typically receive between 2,000-3,000 applications per year and our goal is to hire 25 candidates.
+We typically receive between 2,000-3,000 applications per year and we’re hiring 15-20 new organizers.
 If you’re not offered a job with us, we encourage you to stay involved, and to continue working to make an impact.
-We’ll be referring appropriate candidates to other positions within our network, including positions with Fund for the Public Interest as canvass directors and positions with PIRG Campus Action as campus organizers.
+We’ll be referring appropriate candidates to other positions within our network, including positions with Fund for the Public Interest as canvass directors and positions with the Student PIRGs as campus organizers.
 These are great opportunities that we only offer to top candidates.
 If you are referred to another organization, we encourage you to pursue the opportunity!

 About the job